SourabhGPatil/Capstone-Project/README.md

 # Capstone Project
-The Capstone Project consisting of Automating the UI of a website and Creation and Automation of a REST API.
+The Capstone Project consists of Automating the UI of a website and the Creation and Automation of a REST API.
 ----
-ReadMe file is still in progress.